Hasan bey Zardabi: Contributions

+Zardabi argued that traditional mekteb and madrasa institutions had become outdated and supported educational modernization through the Usul-i Jadid movement.
+He considered learning Russian essential for Muslims to access modern professions, while emphasizing that this should not serve policies of “Russification.”
+In 1887, together with H. Mahmudbeyov, he established the first Russian Azerbaijani school in Baku, a model later adopted in cities such as Ganja, Shusha, and Nakhchivan.
+He also advocated for the education of Muslim girls and collaborated with philanthropists such as H.Z.
+Taghiyev to promote this cause.

+Zardabi served as a member of the Baku City Duma, where he promoted public rights and contributed to projects for the city’s social and cultural development.
+He also participated, together with H.Z.
+Taghiyev and M. Mukhtarov, in the establishment and administration of educational and charitable societies, including Nashri-Maarif.

 In 1905, however, he resumed his cultural activities by becoming a reporter for the progressive Hayat newspaper.
 In his articles, he called upon cultural unification of Muslims in Russia and the establishment of a unified Turkic language that will ensure progress and social development by helping Muslims move away from the tradition of writing in Persian and Arabic which, in Zardabi's view, were used by the power-hungry Muslim clergy to spread reactionism and conservatism.

 Zardabi died in 1907 in his hometown.
 Today he is regarded as one of the founders of modern Azerbaijani journalism and theatre.
 Ganja State University was named after Hasan Bey Zardabi.